LYaPAS

 Logical Language for the Representation of Synthesis Algorithms (LYaPAS, Russian: ЛЯПАС) is a programming language created by Arkady Zakrevsky in the Soviet Union.

-LYaPAS was initially designed especially for non-numeric programming for the Soviet designed and built line of mainframe computers named Ural-1.
+LYaPAS was initially designed especially for non-numeric programming for the Soviet designed and built Ural-1 line of mainframe computers.
 LYaPAS uses octal numbers.

 A further refinement of LYaPAS is LYaPAS-M.

 History

 The development started in the end of 1962, while Zakrevsky was working at the Siberian Physical-Technical Institute (part of Tomsk State University).
 The first translators were implemented in 1963.